EwelinaKopacz/Calculator-JavaScript-Basics/README.md

-# Project JS Basics - calculator
+# JS Basics - Calculator Project

+## About the project:
 My first project in JavaScript.
 Using existing code, I had to add a functionality like basics math operations:
 * (+)
 * (-)